benhoyt/benhoyt.github.com/writings/count-words.md

 It's still only a 17KB executable (that's what I love about C).
 And, unsurprisingly, this is the fastest version -- a little bit faster than the optimized Go version, because we've rolled our own custom hash table, and we're processing fewer bytes.

-One thing I'm a little bit proud of is that it's about 15% faster than `wc` on the same input, and `wc` just has to tokenize words, not count unique words, so it doesn't need a hash table.
-This program is not as fast as the incredible GNU `grep`, of course -- somewhat unintuitively, [`grep` doesn't have to process every byte](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html).
+As shown in the results, this version is only about 15% slower than `wc -w` on the same input (with `LC_ALL=C` to allow ASCII-only whitespace handling).
+The `wc` utility just has to tokenize words, not count unique words, so it doesn't need a hash table.

+This program is significantly slower than the incredible GNU `grep`, of course.
+There's a semi-famous mailing list message from 2010 by Mike Haertel, original author of GNU grep, on [why GNU grep is fast](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html).
+It's fascinating reading -- however, as Andrew Gallant (author of [ripgrep](https://github.com/BurntSushi/ripgrep)) pointed out to me, that post is somewhat out of date.
+Mike's general advice is good, but these days GNU grep is fast not so much due to skipping bytes with the Boyer-Moore algorithm, but because it uses a fast, vectorized implementation of `memchr` in glibc.

-I'm sure there's much further you could go with this: investigate memory-mapped I/O, avoid processing byte-at-a-time, use a fancier data structure for counting, etc. But this is quite enough for now!
+I'm sure there's further you could go with the C version: investigate memory-mapped I/O, avoid processing byte-at-a-time, use a fancier data structure for counting, etc. But this is quite enough for now!

 ## AWK